wonkiChoi/RSM-tree/README.md

-## DQN-RocksDB: A Persistent Key-Value Store for Flash and RAM Storage with Reinforcement Learning
+## RSM-tree: A Persistent Key-Value Store for Flash and RAM Storage with Reinforcement Learning

 ## License